-I remember during my childhood, that my mother had a fascination with certain movie stars.
-She would ‘fall in love’ with the characters they portrayed, believed that they were wonderful people in their actual lives and placed them upon a pedestal.
-Occasionally she discovered information about them which surfaced within the media concerning their private lives.
-This resulted in huge disappointment and my mother’s view drastically changed as they ‘fell from a great height’ off the pedestal she had place them on.
-Certain people are adept at hiding their ‘true selves’ and use it as a tool to manipulate others.
+I remember during my childhood, my mother’s fascination with certain movie stars.
+She would ‘fall in love’ with the characters they portrayed, believed that they were wonderful people and placed them upon a pedestal.
+Occasionally she discovered personal information about them that surfaced within the media.
+This resulted in huge disappointment as my mother’s view of them changed and they ‘fell from a great height’ off the pedestal she had place them upon.
+Unfortunately there are some individuals in this world who are adept at hiding their ‘true selves’ and use their ‘false selves’ as a tool to manipulate others.

-In the Pagan world we have many ‘celebrities’ or renowned individuals using various titles e.g. authors, speakers organizers and entertainers.
-Some portray a glamorous ‘persona’ and are selective concerning the information revealed about themselves.
-Some may be skilled in taking one grain of truth, embellishing that and into misleading information.
-Some even take on the persona and image of characters in popular magical movies and copy their attire and imitate their characteristics.
+In the Pagan world we have many ‘celebrities’ or renowned individuals using various titles to create an elite image, some are authors, speakers, organizers and entertainers.
+They portray a glamorous ‘persona’ and are selective concerning the information they reveal about themselves.
+Some are skilled in taking one grain of truth and embellishing that into misleading information.
+There are those who take on the persona and image of characters in popular magical movies copying their attire and imitating their characteristics.

-Others may dress and imitate remowned witch’s e.g. Patricia Crowther, Doreen Valiente, Ithell Coulhoun, Alaistair Crowley for instance.
-Their adoring followers, loving the magical fantasy of the character and the mystical land they inhabit, will believe without question all they are fed, viewing them high upon the pedestal where they have placed them.
+I have witnessed some who dress and imitate remowned witches e.g. Patricia Crowther, Doreen Valiente, Ithell Coulhoun and Alaistair Crowley to name a few.
+Their adoring followers, loving the magical fantasy of the character and the mystical land they inhabit, will believe without question all they are fed, placing them high upon a pedestal.
 Observing this process has stirred my curiosity to research this particular subject.